johnrm174/model-railway-signalling/PUBLIC_API.md

             Signals are also automatically released when the"release button" (displayed just in front of the signal if specified when the signal was created) is activated, either manually or via an external sensor event.

-signal_overridden (sig_id:int) - returns the signal override state (True='overridden')
-                                 Function DEPRECATED (will be removed from future releases) use "signal_state" function to get the state of the signal

-approach_control_set (sig_id:int) - returns the signal approach control state (True='active')
-                                 Function DEPRECATED (will be removed from future releases) use "signal_state" function to get the state of the signal
 </pre>

 ## Track Occupancy